Neil Robertson

 At the World Championship

-The Crucible holds a special place in Neil Robertson's career story.
-His 2010 World Championship triumph — defeating Graeme Dott 18-13 in a final that was both compelling and technically excellent — remains the defining achievement of his career and a landmark moment in the tournament's history.
-As the first overseas player to win the title since Peter Ebdon in 2002, and only the second Australian-born World Champion after Eddie Charlton came close in the 1970s, Robertson's victory carried genuine historical significance.
+The Crucible holds a special place in Robertson's career story.
+His 2010 triumph — defeating Graeme Dott 18-13 — remains the defining achievement of his career and a landmark moment in the tournament's history.
+As the first overseas player to win the title since 2002, Robertson's victory carried genuine historical significance for Australian snooker and for the sport more broadly.

 Career Highlights Videos